 The National Highway Traffic Safety Administration remains committed to the battle against distracted driving, according to top official David Strickland.
 The NHTSA Chief suggested that one day the organization would have a national program to deal with distracted driving similar to the programs implemented to address drunk driving and the importance of seat belt use.
 Some had […]

-Rapoport Law Offices, P.C., Brings Lawsuit on Behalf of Patient Who Sustained Permanent Injuries Due to Nursing Negligence
+Rapoport Sims Perry & VanOverloop, P.C., Brings Lawsuit on Behalf of Patient Who Sustained Permanent Injuries Due to Nursing Negligence

 New Safety Recommendations Released